Equivariant Flow Matching for Symmetry-Breaking Bifurcation Problems: Introduction

 \section{Introduction}

-Machine learning enables efficient modeling of complex systems, especially when traditional methods are slow or incomplete \cite{senior2020improved,brunton2020machine,pfaff2020learning,hendriks2025similarity,minartz2025discovering,brinke2025flow}.
-Neural networks can learn directly from data, accelerating simulations of systems with unknown or expensive governing equations.
-Many such systems exhibit bifurcations, which mark sudden changes in system behavior due to a small change in a control parameter.
-Bifurcations are crucial in fields like fluid dynamics \cite{ruelle1971nature}, climate science \cite{armstrong2022exceeding,willcock2023earlier,rietkerk2021evasion,steffen2018trajectories}, biology \cite{sadria2024fatenet}, and crowd dynamics \cite{muramatsu1999jamming,gu2025emergence,warren2022bifurcation}, where predicting transitions is essential.
+Machine learning enables efficient data-driven modeling of complex systems, especially when traditional methods impose high complexity or are incomplete \cite{senior2020improved,brunton2020machine,pfaff2020learning,hendriks2025similarity,minartz2025discovering,brinke2025flow}.
+Many such systems exhibit bifurcations that mark sudden changes in system behavior due to a small change in a control parameter.
+Bifurcations are crucial in fields such as fluid dynamics \cite{ruelle1971nature}, climate science \cite{armstrong2022exceeding,willcock2023earlier,rietkerk2021evasion,steffen2018trajectories}, biology \cite{sadria2024fatenet}, and crowd dynamics \cite{muramatsu1999jamming,gu2025emergence,warren2022bifurcation}, where predicting transitions is essential.
 Many bifurcating systems exhibit multistability, where multiple distinct stable states coexist under the same input parameters, and the number of these states can change as the parameters vary.
-This phenomenon often arises due to symmetry breaking, where a system's output possesses fewer symmetries than its input.
+This phenomenon often arises due to symmetry breaking, where a system's state after the bifurcation possesses fewer symmetries than before.
 This results in a multiplicity of possible solutions, all of which are equally valid.

+For example, a fluid flow at high Reynolds number can start oscillating, breaking time-translation symmetry \cite{ruelle1971nature}.
+A symmetric structure under compression can buckle in multiple directions, breaking rotation and reflection symmetry \cite{bavzant2003stability}.
+An even mixture of phases can separate into distinct regions, breaking translational and reflection symmetry.
+Symmetry breaking is also central to magnetism, superconductivity, and particle physics \cite{beekman2019introduction,strocchi2005symmetry}, as well as the formation of enantiomers \cite{kondepudi2001chiral}.
+In mechanical metamaterials, buckling is a design feature that enables programmable shape transformations and tunable mechanical responses through controlled symmetry breaking \cite{kang2013buckling,azulay2024predicting}.